 Physical exam findings will depend on whether the patient is currently experiencing an acute exacerbation.

 During an acute exacerbation, there may be a fine tremor in the hands due to salbutamol use, and mild tachycardia.
-Patients will show some respiratory distress, often sitting forwards to splint open their airways.
+Patients will show some respiratory distress, often sitting forward to splint open their airways.
 On auscultation, a bilateral, expiratory wheeze will be heard.
 In life-threatening asthma, the chest may be silent, as air cannot enter or leave the lungs, and there may be signs of systemic hypoxia.

-Children with imminent arrest may appear drowsy, unresponsive, cyanotic and confused.
-Wheezing may be absent and bradycardia may occur, indicating severe respiratory muscle fatigue.
+Children with imminent arrest may appear drowsy, unresponsive, cyanotic, and confused.
+Wheezing may be absent, and bradycardia may occur, indicating severe respiratory muscle fatigue.

 Pulse oximetry can be useful in assessing the severity of an asthma attack or monitoring for deterioration.
 Note that pulse oximetry lag, and the physiological reserve of many patients means that a falling pO2 on pulse oximetry is a late finding, indicating a severely unwell or peri-arrest patient.

 Peak flow measures also can be used to assess asthma and should always be checked against a nomogram as well as the individual patient's normal baseline function.
 The different severities of acute asthma attacks have an associated peak flow measurement, recorded as a certain percentage of expected peak flow.

 Urea and electrolytes (kidney function) should be taken if the patient has a high dose or repeat salbutamol, as one of the side effects of salbutamol is to cause potassium to shift into the intracellular space transiently, which can induce a transient, iatrogenic hypokalaemia.
 Eosinophilia is common but is not specific for asthma.
 Recent studies show that levels of sputum eosinophils may guide therapy.
 In addition, some patients may have an elevation of serum IgE.